CPUjoker303/netlify2.0/content/posts/10-best-amd-fx-processor-for-gaming-2020-november-2020.md

 {{<cons>}}
 <li>Early driver incompatibilities.</li>
 <li>Non-metallic TM.</li>
-<li>Requires expensive memory</li>
+<li>Requires expensive memory.</li>
 {{</cons>}}{{<button>}}https://www.amazon.com/gp/product/B079D3DBNM/ref=as_li_tl?ie=UTF8&tag=technikaya-20&camp=1789&creative=9325&linkCode=as2&creativeASIN=B079D3DBNM&linkId=49c8dd3ed0e0fb3c6678c1fc8c39f735{{</button>}}

 ### AMD Ryzen 5 2600 Processor

 ![AMD Ryzen 5 2600 Processor](/uploads/amd-ryzen-5-2600-processor.jpg "AMD Ryzen 5 2600 Processor")

 Next is AMD Ryzen 5 2600 processor review.
-The AMD ryzen 5 2600 is a Hexa core processor, which means it has 6 cores and 12 threads, and it is an SMT (simultaneous multi-threading) enabled processor which helps you in lots of CPU intensive tasks.
+The ryzen 5 2600 is Best Hexa core AMD Processor, which means it has 6 cores and 12 threads, and it is an SMT (simultaneous multi-threading) enabled processor which helps you in lots of CPU intensive tasks.

 It is an overclocked processor upto 4.2 GHz.
 If you have to build a PC with ASUS TUFF B450-Plus gaming Motherboard, then without updating BIOS, everything will work right.
 While all cores are 3.7 GHz, you can boost up to 3.9 GHz (single-core).